praveenk1029/springboot-new/READ_ME_2.md

-This file is another place holder for Application related information.
+This file is another placeholder for Application related information.
+This is to maintain the information related to modularization of Services across the Application.